cfengjin/spring-and-autumn/insertion-sort.md

     for (int i = 1; i < list.size(); ++i) { // i starts from the beginning of the unsorted list. int unsorted_item = list[i];

-        int j = i - 1;  // j starts at the end of the sorted list
+        int j = i - 1;  // j starts at the end of the sorted list.

         // Go backwards and shift items over to the right until we're at the right spot. while (j >= 0 && list[j] > list[i]) {